sentry07/vscode-crestron-splus/README.md

 ## Use CTRL+SHIFT+B to compile your S+ code
 # You must enable or disable the platforms you wish to compile for in the settings.
 By default only 3 series is enabled.

+This extension currently requires that VSCode has opened the containing folder the S+ file(s) are in.
+As of 0.4.2, the extension will open the folder for you when open a single file, but only if VSCode doesn't have another folder open.
+If you are getting `No build errors found` messages when building S+ files, make sure you have the opened the containing folder.

 ## 0.4.2
 + When opening a single file, VSCode will now open the containing folder to enable build tasks
 * Fixed build bug when PowerShell is the default shell